thuml/Large-Time-Series-Model/README.md

 For developers interested in fine-tuning large time-series models or pre-training on customized datasets, please refer to [OpenLTM](https://github.com/thuml/OpenLTM), which includes the implementations and checkpoint of large time-series models.

-For developers interested in applying large time-series models on other time series analysis tasks, we provide example scripts [here](./scripts/README.md).
+For developers interested in applying large time-series models on other time series analysis tasks (e.g., imputation and anomaly detection), we provide example scripts [here](./scripts/README.md).

 ## Datasets